 “We are calling it off”, his response is equally tough.
 “The whole taining programme”.

-My mind was quick: the cost of the training is 40% of the training budget, contract penalties with the transport company, a disatisfied client and a number of other troubles.
+My mind was quick: the cost of this training is 40% of the training budget, contract penalties with the transport company, a disatisfied client, reputational costs and a number of other consequences.
 I lay them out loudly.
 And give them 5 minutes to respond.
 The cars were parked, so there was no risk of anyone jumping out of a moving car.

 In seven minutes, “ok, we continue.
-We are all fine” i get Seth’s assurance.
+We are all fine” I get Seth’s assurance.
 “Indeed.
 Thank you, Seth.
-I want to hear it also from Claude.”
-Claude was fine, i heard him over the phone.
-Double asurance.
+I want to hear it also from all other members of the team.”
+They were all fine.

 We completed the trainings, on time, within the budget.
 No causalties.
-No insurance had to be paid.
+No penalties.
 Trouble – shot.